venture23-aleo/aleo-oracle-notarization-backend/docs/setup-guide.md

-# Setup & Installation Guide
+# Docker Setup & Installation Guide

+This guide covers how to run the Aleo Oracle Notarization Backend using Docker containers with SGX support.

 ## Prerequisites